SimoneCaldarella/CombinatorialGeneralizationTest/README.rst

 ========================================================================
-Symmetry Based Representation Learning through Homomorphism AutoEncoders
+Combinatorial Generalization with Homomorphism Autoencoder
 ========================================================================